Downtown Santa Ana: Fourth Street/Calle Cuatro

-The East End is a cultural hub, with restaurants such as The Playground (started by former Great Food Truck Race winner Chef Jason Quinn) and the refurbished Yost Theater.

-The Frida Cinema is a two-screen theater converted to an art-house theater showcasing independent film and film related programming, community-building, and education.
-Special events at the Frida Cinema include weekly Sunday matinees, student films, foreign films, film festivals, and cult classics such as the Rocky Horror Picture Show.

-In February 2015, the Fourth Street Market opened, an indoor food hall along the lines of e.g. Grand Central Market in Downtown Los Angeles.
-Tenants include Portola Coffee, Electric City Butcher, as well as host an incubator/accelerator kitchen where emerging food producers can prepare, package, and sell their goods.
-Partnered with Food Centricity, the kitchen also offers culinary education and acceleration and consulting services.
+The East End is a cultural hub, with restaurants and the refurbished Yost Theater.
+The Frida Cinema is a two-screen theater converted to an art-house theater showcasing films.
+In February 2015, the Fourth Street Market opened an indoor food hall along the lines of Grand Central Market in Downtown Los Angeles.
 Even further east, the Santa Ana Regional Transportation Center is located along Santiago Avenue in the Lacy neighborhood.

 Artists Village

 The Artists Village is an area composed of art galleries, studios, creative offices, design workshops, and several restaurants.
 It is located on Second Street at Broadway, in the center of Historic Downtown Santa Ana.
 The village extends from First Street to Fourth Street, Bush Street to Birch, and surrounding the Second Street Mall between Broadway and Sycamore Street.

-Originally proposed in the mid-1980s, the village was meant to revitalize one of Orange County's oldest cities and bring back part of a once-thriving downtown with dozens of historical buildings, most vacant for years.

-In collaboration between the Santa Ana City Council, the community activist Don Cribb, and Cal State Fullerton’s Gallery Director Mike McGee, a plan for the Grand Central Art Center was conceived in 1994.
+It was originally proposed in the mid-1980s.
+In collaboration between the Santa Ana City Council, community activist Don Cribb and Cal State Fullerton’s Gallery Director Mike McGee, a plan for the Grand Central Art Center was conceived in 1994.
 A designated ten-square block would become the Artists Village.
-The subsequent success of the Artists Village has helped spawn a cultural and economic renewal.In the early 2000s, several live-work loft developments came to the downtown including Main Street Studio Lofts, East Village, as well as Artists Village lofts.
-These artist-centric developments allowed homeowners to experience downtown living while providing them an opportunity to help the flourishing art movement continue to move forward.
-Today, the Artists Village is the home to various restaurants, shops, artist galleries, as well as art institutions, including Cal State Fullerton Grand Central Art Center and the Orange County Center for Contemporary Art.
+In the early 2000s, several developments came to the downtown including Main Street Studio Lofts, East Village, and Artists Village lofts.
+The Artists Village has restaurants, shops and art institutions, including Cal State Fullerton Grand Central Art Center and the Orange County Center for Contemporary Art.